behnamasadi/cpp_tutorials/docs/aggregate-copy-default-direct-value-zero_initialization.md

 # Examples

-Certainly!
-Here are small examples for each type of initialization in C++:
+small examples for each type of initialization in C++:

 1. **Initialization Lists (Constructor Initialization Lists)**: